Posted Feb 1, 2013 by Martin Armstrong

 Then there was Bloody Mary.
 The Act of Supremacy of 1534 was followed in 1539 by the Act of Six Articles which authorized the death penalty for anyone who denied the doctrine of Transubstantiation or clerical celibacy.
 A man in England could be hanged for eating meat on a Friday or burned to death for denying the holiness of relics.
 Heresy and Treason were blended into effectively a single crime.
 Men and women were turned into criminals by fanaticism and torture and then punished with such inhuman ferocity it was incomprehensible.
 Hibbert tells us of a boy of fifteen who was put to death by burning alive “for repeating words the meaning of which it is difficult to believe he understood” (p23).
 The heresy laws put into execution by Mary I (b 1516, 1553–1558) were based upon her misguided passion that she was working for God managed to keep fires burning for four years during her reign.

-Hibbert pointed out a Jesuit missionary was put to death at Tyburn in 1581 under a proclamation that he was being punished for “treason” and not for religion that was read out in the Queen’s name.
+Hibbert pointed out a Jesuit missionary was put to death at Tyburn in 1581 under a proclamation that he was being punished for “treason” and not for a religion that was read out in the Queen’s name.
 Prosecutors could always find one law to take someone’s life to pretend his judicial murder was in accordance with law and justice (p23).
 They are still doing the same thing today.
-The occupy Wall Street crowd were never arrested for what the “said” but they walked on the grass or had no permit.
+The Occupy Wall Street crowd were never arrested for what the “said” but they walked on the grass or had no permit.

 The United States has engaged in torture of both citizens as well as suspected terrorists.
 They threaten people and their families with life imprisonment unless they confess to whatever they write down.